nicoboyce/peakdaddotcom/nico.md

 ![Nico Boyce, founder of Deltastring Ltd.](/public/img/nico-office.jpeg) *CX consultant and Zendesk specialist Nico Boyce is the founder of Deltastring Ltd.*

 Deltastring Ltd also bring in other Zendesk experts for a wide range of specialisms.
-We work in many sectors as our work is largely industry agnostic.
+We work in many sectors as our work is largely industry agnostic. see [Deltastring.com](https://deltastring.com) to find out more.

-Send a quick [email](mailto:nico@deltastring.com) letting us know your Zendesk goals, or for a less formal Zendesk-based discussion, [connect on LinkedIn](https://www.linkedin.com/in/nicoboyce/) or message Nico on [WhatsApp](https://wa.me/447596476097).

 ![Deltastring icon](/public/img/delta.png)